 Montague DeRose and Associates, LLC, Walnut Creek, California, and Robert Kuo Consulting, LLC, San Francisco, California, have served as Co-Financial Advisors to the City with respect to the sale of the Bonds.
 The Co-Financial Advisors have assisted the City in the review of this Official Statement and in other matters relating to the planning, structuring, and sale of the Bonds.
 The Co-Financial Advisors have not independently verified any of the data contained herein nor conducted a detailed investigation of the affairs of the City to determine the accuracy or completeness of this Official Statement and assume no responsibility for the accuracy or completeness of any of the information contained herein.
 The Co-Financial Advisors will receive compensation from the City contingent upon the sale and delivery of the Bonds.
-Co-Bond Counsel will also receive compensation from the City contingent upon the sale and delivery of the Bonds.
-The Treasurer of the City is acting as paying agent and registrar with respect to the Bonds.
+Co-Bond Counsel will also receive compensation from the City contingent and registrar with respect to the Bonds.